alexodavies/GNN-ReSoNet/README.md

 * This includes optional benchmarking against R-MAT

 ### Trained Models
 * You could use our trained model for comparisons.
-Please make sure you are using the same split of the dataset.
 Running the following script will download the trained model:

 * ```bash download.sh```